9 minute read

 A full-service multichannel communication system should be able to offer a closed-loop document automation workflow.
 This is where you can automatically send follow-up communications and notifications via alternative channels to make sure your customers read the important documents you send.

-For example, if you send a document that contains important information that needs action to a customer online via a secure personalised web page, and after three days you notice the document is still unread, a text or letter can be automatically sent to the person containing the same information.
+For example, if you send a document containing important information that requires action to a customer online via a secure, personalised web page, and after three days you notice the document remains unread, a text or letter can be automatically sent to the person containing the same information.
 This means you can engage with your customers more effectively and efficiently.

-5. You’ll receive reports and analytics to give you insight on how to improve engagement
+5. You’ll receive reports and analytics to give you insight into how to improve engagement

 improve engagement reports